Skparab1/server/README.md

           add: "data.json"
       # done!
 ````
+- Note: the above is ample for just one message at a time, or one message every 15 seconds (the time it takes to push to the repo)
 - But you will need to have a file named data.json formatted like this
 ````
 {